-Pulled Traeger smoked pork roast with dry rub turns out fantastic.
+Smoked pork roast with dry rub for pork chops turns out fantastic.
 Super fork tender and pulled perfect for sliders, tacos or sliced for dinner.
-Try this yourself this week for your family or a large crowd for the holidays.
+Try this yourself this week in a Traeger for your family or a large crowd for the holidays.

 Close-up of sliced smoked pork roast showcasing tender, juicy meat and a reddish-brown crust.
 The texture appears soft and well-cooked, with visible layers and some charred edges.
 A fork is partially visible in the background.